 Well, as far as stupid tattoos go, that’s not too bad compared to what I have.

 CF: You have a cock on your thigh?!

 I was drunk and thought it would be a good idea…

-CF: Tom, you are a legend, mate!
+CF: You are a legend, mate!

 Dick tattoos aside, I’ve got some final quick-fire questions for you.
 Pop-punk or metal?

 CF: Pop-punk.
 Blink-182, man, I mean I do like metal but always pop-punk.

 AS: Metal.
 Always metal.